The Wild Bunch: Plot

 Pike, anticipating that Mapache might double-cross him, hides the goods and has his men sell them to Mapache in separate amounts.
 However, Mapache learns from Teresa's mother that Angel stole some of the weapons and reveals this as Angel and Dutch deliver the last of the weapons.
-Angel desperately tries to escape, only to be captured, beaten, and dragged through town on a rope tied to the back of Mapache's car.
+Angel desperately tries to escape, only to be captured and beaten.
 Mapache lets Dutch go after he states that Angel is a thief who deserves to be punished, and Dutch then tells Pike and the others what happened.

 Sykes is wounded by Thornton's posse while securing spare horses.
 Dutch criticizes Thornton for working with the railroad, but Pike says Thornton "gave his word" to the railroad and must see it through.
 Dutch angrily declares, "That ain't what counts, it's who you give it to."
-Pike and the gang bury most of the gold and return to Agua Verde, where the townspeople and soldiers are drunkenly celebrating the weapons sale.
+Pike and the gang bury most of the gold and return to Agua Verde, where the townspeople and soldiers are drunkenly celebrating the weapons sale and Mapache is dragging Angel through town on a rope tied to the back of his car.
 Mapache refuses to sell Angel back to the gang, and after a period of reflection while visiting a brothel, Pike and the others arm themselves to rescue their friend by force.

 Mapache initially agrees to release Angel, only to cut his throat at the last second.
 The gang instantly opens fire and guns down the general.
 While the nearby soldiers are frozen in shock, Pike calmly takes aim and kills Mohr.
-This begins a bloody gunfight that kills Pike, Dutch, the remaining gang members, Mohr's aide, every member of Mapache's staff, and most of the assembled troops.
+This begins a bloody gunfight that kills Pike, Dutch, the Gorch Brothers, Mohr's aide, every member of Mapache's staff, and most of the assembled troops.

 Thornton arrives and finds Pike already dead.
 Thornton finds a loaded revolver on Pike's belt and takes it as a sign that the days of men like him are over.
 Feeling outdated and tired, Thornton allows the remaining posse members to greedily strip Pike and his men of their possessions before taking them back to Texas for the bounty, while he stays behind.
 After some time, Sykes arrives with the elder from Angel's village and a band of rebels, indicating that they caught up with the bounty hunters, avenged the gang's deaths, and buried them properly.
 Sykes invites Thornton to join the coming revolution against the Mexican government.
 Thornton smiles and rides off with them.